This GPS-related schematic and source code

 Click on photo to display full size version.

-a simulated NMEA-0183 data stream for demo or testing, and has a
+and provides a simulated NMEA-0183 data stream for demo or testing.
+It has a

 number of other intesting features.
 There are other GPS and Serial tools